What is a Recurring Revenue Model?

 What is the difference between recurring revenue and one-time revenue?

-Recurring revenue is generated consistently over a period of time through subscription-based businesses, contracts, or memberships, whereas one-time revenues are derived from sporadic transactions with no predictability for future sales.
+Recurring revenue is generated consistently over a period of time through subscription-based services, contracts, or memberships, whereas one-time revenues are derived from sporadic transactions with no predictability for future sales.
 These revenues are generated via one-time purchases, and customers make the payment all at once.

 What are the different types of recurring revenue models?